Caring for your hutch

 Over the colder, damper months, mould can form on the insides of your hutch if there is not adequate ventilation.
 This can be exacerbated by keeping the hutch covered or preventing good air circulation.

-If you have a cover for your hutch we recommend that you allow both your cover and hutch to air out regularly, especially after long periods of wet or damp weather.
+If you have a cover for your hutch then we recommend that you allow both your cover and hutch to air out regularly, especially after long periods of wet or damp weather.
 Failure to do so can result in a build-up of mould.

 Always use a good disinfectant when cleaning out your hutch.